sebastianpfluegelmeier/feedbackws/Readme.md

 # FeedbackWS
-A waveshaper for people who like weird math functions and hate their ears.
+A waveshaper for people who like weird math functions, feedback cycles and hate their ears and speakers.

 ## What you need to install FeedbackWS
 - git